davidkowalk/fitting_toolkit/docs/manual and instructions/resources/unfolding.md

 Especially in high-frequency components (large $k$), $\hat{p}(k)$ becomes unreliable due to division by potentially small $\hat{Q}(k)$.

 The method assumes a linear, shift-invariant system where detector effects can be modeled as a convolution.
-However the first order approcimation may be insufficient in real detectors.
+However the first order approximation may be insufficient in real detectors.
 Response might be non-linear, position-dependent, or involve more complex smearing behaviors.

 ## Aknowledgements
-The author thank Dr. S. Neubert and Dr. J. Kroha for productive discussions and major guidance.
+The author thanks Dr. S. Neubert and Dr. J. Kroha for productive discussions and major guidance.